Police investigate ‘plane suicide’ of student Alana Cutland in Madagascar

 “Ms Johnson fought for five minutes trying to hold her, but when she was exhausted and out of breath she let go.

-“Alana then intentionally fell from an aircraft at 1,130 meters above sea level.
+“Alana then intentionally fell from an aircraft at 1,130 metres above sea level.

-“She dropped into a zone which is full of with carnivorous Fossa felines.”
+“She dropped into a zone which is full of with carnivorous fossa (a cat-like, mammal endemic to Madagascar).”

-It was reported Ms Cutland, from Milton Keynes, suffered “paranoia attacks” while on the self-funded but “failed” research trip to the island, off the east coast of Africa.
+It was reported Ms Cutland, from Milton Keynes, suffered “paranoia attacks” while on the research trip to the island, off the east coast of Africa.

 Police said she was in regular contact with her parents and was making her way home via the island’s main airport.